handwerkerd/tedana/docs/building_decision_trees.rst

 classification_tags:
     A list of the pre-specified classification tags that could be used in a decision tree.
-    Any reporting interface should use this field so that the tags that are possible are listed even if no components are assigned a specific tag.
+    Any reporting interface should use this field so that the tags that are possible are listed even if a given tag is not used by any components by the end of the selection process.

 **Outputs of each decision tree step**

-This includes all the information from the inputted decision tree under each "node" or function call.
-For each node, there is also an "outputs" subfield with information from when the tree was executed
+This includes all the information from the specified decision tree under each "node" or function call.
+For each node, there is also an "outputs" subfield with information from when the tree was executed.
-(Currently also in selector, but should be saved as a json file)
+(Currently also in selector, but should be saved as a json file.)

 decison_node_idx:
     The decision tree functions are run as part of an ordered list.
-    This is the positional index for when this function was run as part of this list.
-(First index is 0)
+    This is the positional index for when this function was run as part of this list, starting with index 0.

 used_metrics:
     A list of the metrics used in a node of the decision tree